The CWGC Visitor Centre - Commonwealth War Graves in France

 Opening times and facilities

-We're open from Monday to Friday, 9 am to 4 pm.
+We're open from Monday to Friday, 9 am to 4 pm from March to November.

 The CWGC Visitor Centre is closed at weekends and on French public holidays.
 From the beginning of December to the end of February, the Centre will only be open for groups on bookings.

-Please note that the centre will also be closed for public holidays from 7th-10th April, from 12th-15th August and 13th November.
+Please note that the centre will also be closed for public holidays from 29 March to 1st April, 1st, 8, 20 May, 12 July, 15 August, 1st November.

 Toilets, a gift shop and vending machines are available at the centre.